maxhbr/LDBcollector/README.md

 ### 1.x -> 2.x

+The implementation of [issue #3](https://github.com/pmonks/lice-comb/issues/3) resulted in a number of unavoidable breaking changes, including:

+* A wholesale change from returning sets of SPDX identifiers to returning sets of SPDX expressions
-Implementing [issue #3](https://github.com/pmonks/lice-comb/issues/3) resulted in the creation of a [new SPDX-specific library (`clj-spdx`)](https://github.com/pmonks/clj-spdx) that leverages [the official SPDX Java library](https://github.com/spdx/Spdx-Java-Library).
-Because of irreconcilable differences in how that Java library represents license data compared to `lice-comb` v1.x, as well as the addition of support for SPDX license exceptions, it was not possible to retain backwards compatibility.
+* The creation of [a dedicated SPDX-specific library (`clj-spdx`)](https://github.com/pmonks/clj-spdx) that leverages [the official SPDX Java library](https://github.com/spdx/Spdx-Java-Library)

-The backwards compatibility breaking changes are limited to the (removed) `lice-comb.spdx` namespace however, so if you're not using that namespace you should be unaffected.
-If you are using that namespace, migration involves migrating to [`clj-spdx`](https://github.com/pmonks/clj-spdx), and (possibly) the `lice-comb.matching` namespace.

 ## Contributor Information